alexocode/talks/social/compassionate-coding/compassionate-coding.md

 <image?>

 ^
+The act of ...

+---
+# Communication
+### Transfering information from one person to another

+^
 All our jobs include some form of communication
 - Customer contact
 - Daily/Planning/Review/Retro etc.
-- Jira/Confluence/GitHub/Code Reviews and more
+- Jira/Confluence/GitHub and of course

+---
+# Code Reviews

+---
+# Who here had a <br/> *negative experience* <br/> in code reviews?

 ^
-It's all about ...

----
-# Communication
-### Transfering information from one person to another
+Doesn't have to be @GCX
+hurt; left back a bad feeling; didn't feel quite right

+^
+A lot if it probably came from the other trying to be efficient

 ---
 ## The tech industry is about